-British Columbia Day Christmas Day
+New Year's Day British Columbia Day Christmas Day

-Labour Day
+Family Day Labour Day

-National Day for Truth and Reconciliation
+Good Friday National Day for Truth and Reconciliation

-Thanksgiving Day

-Remembrance Day

-Labour Day National Day for Truth and I Thanksgiving Day
+Victoria Day Thanksgiving Day Canada Day Remembrance Day

 - 16.2 Statutory holidays under this Agreement shall reflect those set out in the BC Employment Standards Act and should the Employment Standards Act be amended to add or replace statutory holiday days, this Agreement shall be amended to add or replace the statutory holidays set out above, such that only those statutory holidays set out in the Employment Standards Act shall be treated as statutory holidays for purposes of this Agreement. - 16.3 The Employer may, upon written request in advance by a member of the bargaining unit or Union, agree to substitute another culturally significant day for a named statutory holiday.
-Where this is agreed to, the substituted day shall be treated as the statutory holiday that it replaces. - 16.4 In order to be entitled to receive a day off with pay on a statutory holiday, the employee: - (a) must have been employed for at least thirty (30) calendar days prior to the statutory holiday; - (b) must have earned wages or performed work on at least fifteen (15) of the thirty (30) calendar days immediately preceding the statutory holiday. - 16.5 Statutory holiday pay for those who qualify shall be computed in accordance with the Employment Standards Act. - 16.6 When a statutory holiday falls during an employee absence unpaid by the Employer, including layoff, the employee shall not receive holiday pay. - 16.7 When a statutory holiday falls while an employee is absent from work but is receiving other monies including, but not limited to, workers' compensation or disability pay, they shall not receive statutory holiday pay.
+Where this is agreed to, the substituted day shall be treated as the statutory holiday that it replaces. - 16.4 In order to be entitled to receive a day off with pay on a statutory holiday, the employee: - (a) must have been employed for at least thirty (30) calendar days prior to the statutory holiday: - (b) must have earned wages or performed work on at least fifteen (15) of the thirty (30) calendar days immediately preceding the statutory holiday. - 16.5 Statutory holiday pay for those who qualify shall be computed in accordance with the Employment Standards Act. - 16.6 When a statutory holiday falls during an employee absence unpaid by the Employer, including layoff, the employee shall not receive holiday pay. - 16.7 When a statutory holiday falls while an employee is absent from work but is receiving other monies including, but not limited to, workers' compensation or disability pay, they shall not receive statutory holiday pay.